 As is often the case in a small town, Glen St. Mary doesn't have a public transportation system that people use for their commute.

-Glen St. Mary ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.55% of people over 25 have a college degree.
+In terms of college education, Glen St. Mary ranks among the least educated cities in the nation, as only 2.55% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Glen St. Mary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen St. Mary residents report their race to be White.
 Important ancestries of people in Glen St. Mary include Irish, German, Italian, English, and Scots-Irish.